A Little Confused about Inverter Technology?

 - Rotary : A rotary inverter has an AC generator driven by a DC motor

-- Static : A static inverter uses electronic power to synthesize an AC waveform from a DC input.
+- Static : A static inverter uses electronic power to synthesise an AC waveform from a DC input.
 The reason it is named ‘static’ is because static inverters do not have any moving parts in the power conversion process

 - Transformer : An electronic device that transforms low-voltage AC to high-voltage AC, or vice-versa, using two coils of wire (known as the primary and secondary) wound around a common iron core